daniel-tolmachev/qtfy/README.md

 ### connect2dict
 connects signals of Qt_widget and it's child widgets to python_dictionary using aux class so wherever you change text in edits (QLineEdit etc.), change value in spinboxes or check/uncheck buttons/checkboxes/radiobuttons their state is sent to python dictionary

+_this is a spin off from my laboratory apps https://bitbucket.org/DanielTolmachev/lab_python_apps_